-The Institute for Disaster Management (IDM) is a nonprofit institution within UGA’s College of Public Health.
-Our team is comprised of disaster management professionals with a diverse set of educational and practical backgrounds.
+The Institute for Disaster Management (IDM) is a nonprofit institution within the College of Public Health at the University of Georgia.
+Our team is composed of disaster management professionals with a diverse set of educational and practical backgrounds.
 Our multidisciplinary approach, robust training and coordination, and customized, adaptable planning provide comprehensive, effective disaster management for all.

 Natural, technological, and human-made disasters occur more frequently and impact more people than is often realized.
 Proactive preparedness and mitigation at local, state, and national levels offer the greatest opportunity to save lives and infrastructure in response and recovery.
 With this in mind, IDM offers the requisite knowledge, skills, and abilities required to take action prior to and following a disaster.